 An ODRC spokeswoman had previously confirmed that Cole is being housed in the infirmary and is separated from the general population at the women’s prison.
 He will be at this facility serving the remainder of “a sentence that expires soon.”
-Cole’s expected release date for the 2018 charges associated with the murder of Brandi Bledsloe is Monday, January 30, 2023, but as the investigation into the alleged rape continues, he may face new charges in coming weeks.
+Cole’s expected release date for the 2018 charges associated with the murder of Brandi Bledsloe is Monday, January 30, 2023, but the investigation into the alleged rape continues.

 Following the alleged January 4 rape, the victim immediately reported what had happened to a corrections officer.
 She stated that she had woken up to Cole’s hand over her mouth in an apparent effort to silence her during the ordeal.
 She was taken to the University of Cincinnati Medical Center to be examined by a Sexual Assault Nurse Examiner.